silene/remake/README.md

 ### Variables

-Variables can be used to factor lists of targets or dependencies.
+Variables can be used to factor lists of targets or prerequisites.
 They are expanded as they are encountered during <b>Remakefile</b> parsing.

 	VAR2 = a